 If you were asked to pick which month is most often associated with deep reflection, you’d probably choose January.
-Known for recaps and resolutions, the new year starts with retrospection (as we bemoan past regrets and celebrate successes), then moves forward with hopes for the year ahead!
+Known for recaps and resolutions, the new year starts with retrospection, as we celebrate successes and yes, bemoan, some past regrets.
+Then, it moves forward with hopes for the year ahead!

-There were many such gateways in Rome where ceremonial entrances and exits were made, especially for the departure of the army on an expedition.
-As the god of transitions, Janus is often depicted with two heads that face in opposite directions, looking to both the future and the past.
+There were many gateways in Rome where ceremonial entrances and exits were made, especially for the departure of the army on an expedition.
+As the god of transitions, Janus is often depicted with two, bearded heads that face in opposite directions, looking to both the future and the past.

 What does Janus-faced mean?

-can refer to someone or something’s capricious or seemingly contradictory nature, or it can be used with a more negative undertone to describe someone as deceitful and, well, two-faced.
+The versatile word Janus-faced can refer to someone or something’s capricious or seemingly contradictory nature.
+Or, it can be used with a more negative undertone to describe someone as deceitful and, well, two-faced.

 The two faces of Janus are also evident in the term Janus word, “a word that has opposite or nearly opposite meanings,” such as cleave and dust.
 (There are also called contranyms.)To cleave something can mean to adhere closely to that thing, but it can also mean its opposite: to split, divide, or cut off.
 As a verb, dust can refer to the removal of dust, or the addition of it.
 (Think “dust the cookies with confectioners’ sugar.”)
 Can you think of others?